domesticatedviking/TextyMcSpeechy/docs/IPA_to_kirschenbaum_cheatsheet.md

 IPA chart with audio pronunciations:  https://www.internationalphoneticalphabet.org/ipa-sounds/ipa-chart-with-sounds/

 ###  Warning:  This chart was assembled by AI.
-It may be incomplete or contain errors.
+It is incomplete and likely contains errors.
 Corrections are appreciated.